Subject Source: Library Of Congress Subject Headings

 Scope and Content note This collection is comprised of the single volume notebook of Cassandra Rigby Brinton, and provides a record of Friends who visited her meeting in Lampeter, and her family's Sadsbury Monthly Meeting.
 Entries describe the individuals who visited, many of whom stayed with Brinton's family.
 The collection also includes a typed extract of a letter from Walter L. Moore, who donated the notebook, providing further context for the notebook.

-Scope and Content note This collection is composed of the single, handwritten diary of Elizabeth Browett.
-The cover of the diary reads: “Diary of a Poor Quaker Seamstress, 1833-4, being a pathetic record of monotonous penury.”
-Entries focus on social calls, and descriptions of Quaker meetings, Browett’s health, and her work as a seamstress in London.
+Overview The diary's cover reads: "Diary of a Poor Quaker Seamstress, 1833-4, being a pathetic record of monotonous penury.”
+Entries focus on social calls, descriptions of Quaker meetings, Browett’s health, and her work as a seamstress in London.

 Scope and Content note This collection is comprised of the single volume of Mary Bundock’s testimony of Elisabeth Kendall.
 The testimony describes Kendall’s convincement, her family’s negative reaction to her joining the Society of Friends, and Kendall’s personality.
 It also includes some extracts written by Kendall prior to her death.